eea/eea.uberlisting/README.txt

 ================
 `EEA Uberlisting`_  enhances and extends the listing layouts capabilities of Plone.

-| It provides a set of attractive listing templates which can be applied to any
-  folderish content type in Plone.
-|
 | By default it adds a single **uberlisting_view** view method to the **Folder**
   Content Type, which when set as the default View gives the web visitor the ability to switch between the views that are available for that Content Type,